ct2sjk/CSE-350-Final-Project/README.md

 # CSE-350-Final-Project
 Final project for UofL-CSE350/550.
 This project centered around learning the software development process including documentation and development.
 We were tasked to create an interface for the visualization and analysis of data from exercise trackers (https://support.empatica.com/hc/en-us/articles/360028646091).

-In order to load your data into the application place your csv files into the project folder with both metadata.csv and dummy data.csv.
+In order to load your data into the application, click the corresponding browse buttons depending on which csv you are loading, then press compile after both files are loaded.

-After your data is loaded into the project you will be met with a variety of displayed graphs with yor biometrics displayed.
+After your data is loaded into the project you will be met with a variety of displayed graphs with your biometrics displayed.
 The x axis is time with the Y axis being your different data so you can compare trends and analyze your general health using the application.
 Below the graphs you will see a variety of buttons that provide you different functions to work with your data.

 The Home button will reset the view-frame of the graph to its original position if you have made any changes